Digital Image Processing

 Example 1: Camera Movement and Severe Noise

-In 2005, I had the opportunity to attend a small gathering of about 200 futurists photographers in Ann Arbor Michigan, at the home of Thomas Knoll …the father of Photoshop.
+In 2005, I had the opportunity to attend a small gathering of about 200 futurists photographers in Ann Arbor Michigan, the home of Thomas Knoll …the father of Photoshop.
 The gathering was a fundraiser for a gifted children’s school.
 A number of the attendees were “friends of Thomas” (a.k.a. the Grand Masters of Photoshop: Bruce Frasier, Jeff Schewe, Mark Hamburg, Scott Kelby to name a few).

-Little did I know that what I had experienced that week would be the seeds of this article – and my path to “Non-Destructive” digital image processing.
+Little did I know that what I experienced that week would be the seeds of this article – and my path to “Non-Destructive” digital image processing.